colak/txp-media-shortcode/README.md

 		<p class="accept"><a rel="nofollow" href="?My_Site_bandcamp_cookie=yes#m_600847421">Listen to it here</a></p>
 	</div>

-If the url attribute is not used, a link to the bandcamp page hosting the album will not be provided and the resultig code will be
+If the url attribute is not used, a warning, only visible to logged in users will be provided

 	<div class="gdpr">
 		<p>Icarus</p>
 		<p>Hosted by <a rel="external noopener" href="https://bandcamp.com">BandCamp</a>.</p>
 		<p><a rel="external noopener" href="https://bandcamp.com/privacy">BandCamp&#8217;s private policy</a>.</p>
+		<p class="error">Warning: <b>url</b> is a recommended attribute.
+Use url="artistname" and replace <i>artistname</i> with the name appearing in the subdomain.</p>
 		<p class="accept"><a rel="nofollow" href="?My_Site_bandcamp_cookie=yes#m_600847421">Listen to it here</a></p>
 	</div>